ibm-cloud-docs/cis/private-endpoint.md

 # Using service endpoints to privately connect to {{site.data.keyword.cis_short_notm}}
 {: #service-endpoints}

-To help ensure that you have enhanced control and security over your data when you use {{site.data.keyword.cis_full}}, you can use private routes to {{site.data.keyword.cloud}} service endpoints.
+To help ensure that you have enhanced control and security over your configuration when you use {{site.data.keyword.cis_full}}, you can use private routes to {{site.data.keyword.cloud}} service endpoints.
 Private routes are not accessible or reachable over the internet.
-By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
+By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your configuration from threats from the public network and logically extend your private network.
 {: shortdesc}

 When you use the {{site.data.keyword.cis_short_notm}} private endpoint, any DNS records or global load balancers can be reached on the public network.